AFAB queen

-An AFAB queen, diva queen, hyper queen, or bio queen, is a drag queen who is a woman, or a non-binary person who was assigned female at birth.
+An AFAB queen, diva queen, hyper queen, or bio queen is a drag queen who is a cisgender woman, or any person who was assigned female at birth.
 These performers are generally indistinguishable from the more common male or transgender female drag queens in artistic style and techniques.

 Terminology

 "AFAB" stands for "assigned female at birth".
 While this is somewhat controversial, other terms still used both by performers and in the media are also considered offensive.
 The term "faux queen" is rejected and considered outdated by many drag artists for implying that female drag queens are not as "real" as male drag queens, and the term "female queen" is considered by many performers to be transphobic as they imply that a transgender woman who performs as a drag queen is not female.
 Other descriptions include "biologically challenged" drag queen, "female female impersonator", or "female impersonator impersonator."
 In recent years "AFAB queen" has been adopted to be inclusive of any performer who is discriminated against based on their assigned sex at birth, including non-binary and trans male performers.
 However, this term is disliked by some trans male performers who believe there should not be any term to distinguish between drag artists on the basis of their gender identity, and who find that being called an AFAB queen means they are mistakenly believed to be women.